A new writing and reading experience - Not there yet

 The device only supports the private cloud of reMarkable.
 You cannot sync your documents from other clouds.
 This is a big blocker, the benefit would be huge if one could just use Google Drive, Owncloud or whatever.

 Even a simple browser for selecting articles would be nice.

-Shared web sites will show up under ebooks.
+Shared web sites will show up under ebooks, there is no configuration.
+If you use the feature extensively, it will clutter immediately, since you do not have control over the file name or where it will be stored.
 You can create folders, but you cannot do so in the Web interface.
 In the Android app you can only rename files, but not move them.
 This means you have to fiddle with each and every file on the device.

 When sending a Web page to the device via the Chrome plugin, the rendering can be weird.
 This also can happen with rather simple pages, below is an example from the Hibernate documentation.
 I would have expected to get such a simple page without problems.